adobe/asset-compute-client/README.md

 - [AssetCompute](lib/assetcompute.js) - A light-weight wrapper around the AssetCompute API.
 - [AssetComputeEventEmitter](lib/eventemitter.js) - Listens to an I/O event journal and converts the events to `rendition_created` and `rendition_failed` events.
 - [AssetComputeClient](lib/client.js) - A higher level client that provides a simpler API
+- [AssetComputeClientRetry](lib/client-retry.js) - A wrapper around `AssetComputeClient` that provides smarter retry behavior for 429s.

 AssetComputeClient has the following capabilities: